 - Cool Aunt: Aunt Fiona for Baz.

-- Create Your Own Hero/Villain: In an effort to bring about the fabled Chosen One to bring change to the magical community, the Mage used ritual magic to embue his son with unrivaled magic power, that boy being Simon.
-As a result, this also created the Insidious Humdrum, being an equal-opposite reaction to Simon's overwhelming power.
+- Create Your Own Hero/Villain: In an effort to bring about the fabled Chosen One to bring change to the magical community, the Mage used ritual magic to imbue his son, Simon, with unrivaled magic power.
+As a result, this also created the Insidious Humdrum, an equal-opposite reaction to Simon's overwhelming power.